golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 * We use Erigon runtime instead of a VM-based runtime (so we don't have any Dockerfile or `image_hash`).
 * We don't implement `async def run` - the service is only started/stopped, requestor is idle when the service it is running.
 * We use [yapapi-service-manager](https://github.com/golemfactory/yapapi-service-manager) instead of pure `yapapi`.
+* We integrate the requestor code with [Quart](https://pgjones.gitlab.io/quart/) http server

 ### Service specification